Lenny Kravitz: 2009–2011: U2 tour and Black and White America

-Kravitz's next album, tentatively titled Funk, was tentatively re-titled Negrophilia and was due out sometime in 2010.
-This is believed to be a project that Kravitz has been working on since 1997.
-Some of the original tracks for Funk were recorded while he was in New Orleans at Allen Toussaint's studio while taking a break for several months from recording in New York City.
-A video on Kravitz's Twitter page shows him working on one of the songs for the album, called "Super Love", in his GTS studios in the Bahamas.
-Another video shows him working on another track titled "Life Ain't Never Been Better Than It Is Now" in his GTS Studios.
-On his Twitter page, Kravitz said that the album title was Negrophilia but then "felt like something else".
-Eventually, the album was later named Black and White America.
-The album was released on August 22, 2011 in Europe and August 30, 2011 in the US.

-On February 20, 2011, the first single "Come on Get It" was released.
-On June 6, 2011, the second single "Stand" was released.
-It was announced that Kravitz would be supporting U2 on their 360 Tour on the second North American leg in 2010.
-Kravitz agreed to support them for four shows.
-Though the shows were postponed until 2011, Kravitz remained committed for four of the shows.

 In June 2010 it was announced that Kravitz would guest star on an episode of the upcoming season of Entourage.

 In 2011 Kravitz was honored with one of the highest cultural awards in France when he was made an Officer of the Ordre des Arts et des Lettres by French cultural minister Frederic Mitterrand in Paris.
 Kravitz stated he was "particularly touched" to receive the award in France as his success in the country pre-dated his success in the United States and still enjoys great record sales in the country today.
 Kravitz joined other American recipients such as Martin Scorsese, George Clooney, and Bob Dylan.
 On February 26, 2012, he performed at the Daytona International Speedway for the Daytona 500, the opening race of the 2012 NASCAR Sprint Cup season.
 A sample of "Are You Gonna Go My Way" was used in American singer Chris Willis's single "Too Much In Love", released on August 16, 2011.